This is the updated blog post for ReconPi v2.0!

 Grab a cup of coffee, this will take a few minutes.

-install.sh script is done it will execute a reboot command due to all the changes that have been made.
+install.sh script is done it will execute a reboot command because of all the changes that have been made.

 All tools are now configured and ready to go, you can log back in to run your first scan!